Ayushharisinghani2006/Guardian-X/README.md

    mvn test
 2.For frontend tests, use a test runner like Jest: bash
-Copy code
+Copy codeMIT
 npm test
 ## License
 AI Protector is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+See the [LICENSE](./MIT LICENSE) file for details.